This blog comes with our Successful Onboarding with Your Member Portal Checklist & Worksheet tool!

 How can your limited resources get you the biggest impact?

-This article will explore the connection between a strong onboarding experience and member retention, and how a custom member portal will save your association time and resources by helping to automate a quality onboarding experience.
+This article will explore the connection between a strong onboarding experience and member retention, and how a custom membership site will save your association time and resources by helping to automate a quality onboarding experience.

 There are two key points to remember when trying to increase your member retention:

-This shows us how important it is to design a member experience and user journey for member journey so that your members become loyal fans of your association.
+This shows us how important it is to design a member experience and user journey so that your members become loyal fans of your association.